 Have you undertaken a recent assessment of the risks your organisation is exposed to?
-See The Wheel's guide to Reducing the Risk.

 5.8.1 Mergers and takeovers

 Mergers and takeovers of charitable organisations are on the increase.
 If such a transfer of undertakings occurs (and this includes cases where only certain services of an organisation are being transferred to another employer), the rights of the employees are protected by legislation.
 This means that the new employer must take on existing staff at the same terms and conditions as previously and that any service that they have accrued with the previous employer transfers to the new employer.